 - based in an EU member state, Norway, Iceland or Liechtenstein

 - provided by a person that is regulated to provide the pension scheme

 Where your scheme is a public service pension scheme set up or approved by the government of the country it’s based in, you will not need to meet this test.

 The pension age and benefits tax relief tests

 Your scheme must only make payments to members under 55 years of age if they’ve retired because of ill-health.

-If tax relief is available on pension payments, it can’t only be given to non-residents of the country your scheme is run from.
+If tax relief is available on pension payments, it cannot only be given to non-residents of the country your scheme is run from.

-As with the regulatory requirements test, you won’t need to meet these requirements where your scheme is a public service pension scheme set up or approved by the government of the country it’s based in.
+As with the regulatory requirements test, you will not need to meet these requirements where your scheme is a public service pension scheme set up or approved by the government of the country it’s based in.

 Your scheme must be based in either:

-- an EU member state (other than the UK), Norway, Iceland, Liechtenstein, or a country (except New Zealand) with a double taxation agreement with the UK that includes arrangements for non-discrimination and the exchange of information
+- an EU member state, Norway, Iceland, Liechtenstein, or a country (except New Zealand) with a double taxation agreement with the UK that includes arrangements for non-discrimination and the exchange of information

 - a country or territory with which the UK has a double taxation agreement that provides for the exchange of information